SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Likely New Castle

 Enters fort Dec.
-14; Note: Although first name is not provided in Rowell's deposition, this is probably William Vennard.
+14; Note: Although first name is not provided in Rowell's deposition, this is probably William Vennard

 B. Rowell Dep.
 I